LunarWatcher/umbra/CONTRIBUTING.md

 ### Using umbra to develop umbra

 Whereever possible, umbra features should have dogfood variants within umbra itself.
 This lets the features be tested better, and potentially in the future, automatically tested with integration tests once I figure out how to sanely do that.
-(If you know of any decent CLI integration test libraries in C++, or libraries that can be hacked into such tests, open an issue)
+(If you know of any decent CLI integration test libraries in C++, or libraries that can be hacked into such tests, open an issue).

+Actually using it is optional, but strongly recommended if you're interested in being a long-term contributor.

 #### devenv
 If you have umbra installed externally or have it built, you can run `umbra env` to get some utility commands.
 The two supported environments are `debug` and `release`.